csu-cs/csci-235/docs/notes/01-algorithms.md

 -   *Algorithm*
     +   Step-by-step problem-solving process
-    +   In finite amount of time
+    +   In a finite amount of time
--   *Programming* is a process of problem solving.
+-   *Programming* is a process of problem-solving.

 ### Programming with the Problem Analysis–Coding–Execution Cycle